 Delaying a doctor’s visit gives room for your insurance company to claim the accident didn’t cause your injuries in the first place, which could result in little to no compensation.
 Play it safe, and seek medical care before heading home after the accident.

-• Contact a Personal Injury Attorney: Last but not least, contact a personal injury attorney who has experience handling—and winning—motorcycle accident cases in Utah.
-While any personal injury lawyer could technically represent your case, you want someone who specializes in these cases to give you the best chance of securing compensation.
+- Contact a Personal Injury Attorney: Last but not least, contact a personal injury attorney who has experience handling—and winning—motorcycle accident cases in Utah.
+While any personal injury lawyer could technically represent your case, you want someone who focuses on these cases to give you the best chance of securing compensation.
 With years of experience representing motorcycle accident cases, Esquire Law has what it takes to win yours.

 2. How long do I have to file a claim after the accident?